sematext/docs/docs/monitoring/index.md

 ### Creating Monitoring Apps

-The first step to monitoring with Sematext is to create a Monitoring App.
+The first step to monitoring with Sematext is to create a Monitoring <a href="../guide/app-guide/">App</a>.
 Go to [monitoring view](https://apps.sematext.com/ui/monitoring), click on add new app button, select your integration and create monitoring App.

 <img class="content-modal-image" alt="Sematext Monitoring UI screen" src="../images/monitoring/sematext-monitoring.png" title="Sematext Monitoring UI screen"></a>